Form I-9 Policy

 Because the USCIS requires employees to provide identification and proof of their authorization to work in the United States, employers must complete the Form I-9 to document and verify the identity and employment eligibility of each new employee to work in the United States, for both citizens and noncitizens hired after November 6, 1986.

 Additionally, the Immigration and Nationality Act prohibits employers from discriminating against individuals based on their citizenship or immigration status or based on their national origin as gathered from the Form I-9 process.
-To this point, USF has created this Policy and specific Form I-9 procedures, and USF requires Form I-9 training to ensure that all employees handling Form I-9 verifications.
+To this point, USF has created this Policy to ensure that all employees who verify Forms I-9 are properly trained.

 Who Should Read this Policy

-Any employee who is responsible for receiving Forms I-9 from new and existing employees of USF including but not limited to: HR on hilltop campus, branch campuses, authorized representatives, members of the Leadership Team, Business Managers, and managers who supervise an employee with such responsibilities.
+Any employee who is responsible for receiving Forms I-9 from new and existing employees of USF including but not limited to: HR on hilltop campus, additional campuses or locations, authorized representatives, members of the Leadership Team, Business Officers, and managers who supervise an employee with such responsibilities.

 Who Must Complete the Form

-All USF employees who began work after November 6, 1986 and anyone labelled “active” in USF’s human capital management (HCM) system must complete a Form I-9 with HR at hilltop campus, at a branch campus, or with an authorized representative.
+All USF employees who began work after November 6, 1986 and anyone labelled “active” in USF’s human capital management (HCM) system must complete a Form I-9 with USF's Human Resources (USF HR) at hilltop campus, at an additional campus or location, or with an authorized representative.
 Student employees who began work after November 6, 1986 must complete a Form I-9 with Student Employment.
 Employees with start dates prior to November 6, 1986 are exempt from the requirement to submit a Form I-9.

 USF HR must approve, authorize, and train any USF representative acting in its behalf for processing Forms I-9.
 Specific schools and departments are not to secure an authorized representative without USF HR’s approval.
 USF HR may designate HR personnel from a college or university outside of California to be an authorized representative.
 The Department of Homeland Security (DHS) does not require the authorized representative to have specific agreements or other documentation for Form I-9 processing purposes.
 If an authorized representative fills out Forms I-9 on behalf of USF, USF is still liable for any violations in connection with the form or the verification process.